maryhosseiny/Mini-Hospital-Database-/README.md

 specific outcome.
 - As a user, I want to view the number of tasks I have completed in total

-- As a user, I want to be able to add a task to my list
+- As a user, I want to be able to add and remove a patient to a list of patients
+- As a user, I want to add and remove medication from the available medication within the hospital
-- As a user, I want to remove a task from my list once I have finished it
+- As a user, I want to see a list of staff members with their names and employee IDs
-- As a user, I want to see the number of incomplete tasks in total
+- As a user, I want to see a list of all existing patients in the database
-- As a user, I want to see all the tasks on my list
+- As a user, I want to see a list of all discharged patients in the database

+- As a user, I want to be able to save all my patients and medications into a file
+- As a user, I want to be able to view and load the hospital database from file